 One interesting question which Kuran (2004) addresses is why the West did better economically than the Middle East.
 The development of financial institutions in the Middle East has influenced economic development in this region, relative to other parts of the world.
-The Middle East developed institutions from about the 7th-9th centuries; Western Europe did so by about the 10th century.
-By the 18th century the Middle East showed many signs of economic backwardness mainly due to its social mechanisms and legal institutions which had stagnated.
+The Middle East developed institutions from about the $7^{th}-9^{th}$ centuries; Western Europe did so by about the 10^{th} century.
+By the 18^{th} century the Middle East showed many signs of economic backwardness mainly due to its social mechanisms and legal institutions which had stagnated.
 The main culprits were the law of inheritance under Islam which hindered capital accumulation; and the waqf institution which used up resources in an organization to provide social services often which were unproductive.
 Traditional Islamic law also had a role to play because it causes low human capital and inhibits the development of the private sector.

-31 Religion and service provision is an important aspect of current research in religion because religions do argue that social services are either only a means to attain spiritual ends, to promote religious conversion, or as a moral imperative and so an end in itself, regardless of whether those who are served convert to the religion.
+as a moral imperative and so an end in itself, regardless of whether those who are served convert to the religion.

 The features of these societies in particular is contract law on the joint ownership of property; finance that was provided without banks and the absence of corporate structures; Islamic law that only recognised individuals; and the state did not provide public or semi-public goods.
 This was coupled with an inheritance system, arbitrary taxation that was unsystematic in its discrimination; and weak property rights.
 In the case of the inheritance system, an egalitarian system limits the concentration of wealth but the net effect of this was the fragmentation of wealth, especially financial wealth.
-In the case of the waaf, this was a pious foundation or an unincorporated Islamic trust.
+In the case of the waqf, this was a pious foundation or an unincorporated Islamic trust.
 Its role was very much to provide social services by turning some forms of property into an endowment to support various kinds of social services such as a mosque, a school and so forth.
-The provision was quite egalitarian in that the services were provided to Muslims and non-Muslims.
+The provision was quite egalitarian in that the services were provided to Muslims.